 LOCATION: 6309 Ocean Front Walk, Playa Del Rey, CA 90293

 Ordell finds himself in need of a bail bondsman and meets Max Cherry, played by Robert Forster.
 Cherry Bail Bonds was filmed at Carson Bail Bonds in Carson, California.
-Unfortunately it was demolished around 2009 and replaced by some apartment buildings.
+It was demolished around 2009 and replaced by some apartment buildings.

 LOCATION: 724 E Carson St, Carson, CA 90745 (now demolished)